Mario Schjetnan: Background

 Schjetnan was born in 1945 in Mexico City, a climate that gave him an immense appreciation for water that would appear in his later works.
 His paternal grandfather was a railroad builder and Norwegian immigrant.
 His father was an architect, professor and golf course designer while his mother had a degree in history and was interested in literature and theater.
 His parents' professions helped to inspire his own interests in 20th century modern architecture, pre-Columbian myth, and colonial history.

 Schooling

 Schjetnan attended National University of Mexico (UNAM), where he received an undergraduate degree in architecture in 1968.
-There, he studied under such names as Ricardo Flores and Alvaro Sanchez and was taught the international designs of Le Corbusier and Louis Kahn.
+There, he studied under such names as Ricardo Flores and Álvaro Sánchez and was taught the international designs of Le Corbusier and Louis Kahn.
 Mario went on to get a master's degree in landscape architecture with an emphasis in urban design from the UC Berkeley College of Environmental Design in 1970.
 At Berkeley, he was taught systems theory, ecological planning, and social inquiry techniques by Garrett Eckbo, Robert Royston, Donald Appleyard, and Ian McHarg.
-In 1985 Schjetnan was appointed a Loeb Fellow in Advanced Environmental Studies at the Harvard Design School and received an honorary PhD from the Universidad Autonoma de Nuevo León in 1995.
+In 1985 Schjetnan was appointed a Loeb Fellow in Advanced Environmental Studies at the Harvard Design School and received an honorary PhD from the Universidad Autónoma de Nuevo León in 1995.